Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: The compatibility as 2-functors

-Therefore by putting other operations to be zero we obtain a required bi-functor. \end{proof} \begin{rem} The proof shows that $\frak{ten}$ is actually a bi-DG-functor between DG-categories. \end{rem} The proof of the next proposition is the most nontrivial part of the proof of Theorem \ref{thm94}.
+which we denote also by $\mathfrak{ten}$. \begin{rem} The proof shows that $\mathfrak{ten}$ is actually a bi-DG-functor between DG-categories. \end{rem} The proof of the next proposition is the most nontrivial part of the proof of Theorem~\ref{thm94}.